protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ## APIs
-The APIs in this section require users to send transactions.
+In this section, the APIs require users to perform transactions.
 Examples are provided using the great [eth-cli](https://github.com/protofire/eth-cli)

-##### Setup KyberPoolMaster contract in eth-cli
+##### Setting up KyberPoolMaster contract in eth-cli
 ```bash
 eth abi:add KyberPoolMaster PATH_TO_KYBER_POOL_MASTER_CONTRACT_ABI.json
 ```